 Now is the perfect time to visit Springridge Farm for the Harvest Festival every weekend (including Thanksgiving Monday) through to the end of October.
 Fun activities for kids, delicious baked goods, and a large selection of pumpkins makes it the perfect fall outing for families.

-My 10 year-old daughter, Emma, and I visited Springridge Farm today as it was a school holiday and the start of our Canadian Thanksgiving long weekend.
+My daughter and I visited Springridge Farm today as it was a school holiday and the start of our Canadian Thanksgiving long weekend.
 It was an absolutely perfect day at the farm with clear blue skies, brilliant sunshine and mild weather.
 We enjoyed the farm with a great number of other families who also thought it was the perfect way to kick off the holiday weekend.

 Harvest Time – Pumpkins and Apples